Best in Manufacturing – October 28, 2018

 Rapidly advancing AI and robotics can streamline tasks.
 And industry leaders are infatuated with their potential impact on production and profits.

 Humans are still a necessity in many parts of production.
 But many are asking—can the human workforce survive manufacturing’s fourth industrial revolution?

 One of the greatest potentials of robot automation is the ability to streamline tasks.

 But robots on the production line are built to repetitively perform a single process.

 Each process where the robot interacts with its surrounding environment requires a specific end effector.
-An end effector is the device on the end of a robotic arm, designed to interact with the environment.
+An end effector is a device on the end of a robotic arm, designed to interact with the environment.

 But what if you want to try something new?

 - It can be hard to find and retain capable talent.
-Engineers, programmers and designers are in high demand.
+Engineers, programmers, and designers are in high demand.

 - Rebuilding end effectors takes time.
 A team of professionals must create a new end effector.
-Humans, on the other hand, can learn to readjust their grip in real time.
+Humans, on the other hand, can learn to readjust their grip in real-time.

 It’s possible this process could improve with time.
 But can robots ever match the flexibility of humans?